excaliburjs/excalibur-extension/readme.md

 - [ ] Show loaded resources
 - [ ] Entity inspector side panel with component value detials

-  - When you hover over an actor/entity in the dev tool it highlights in the game!
   - When you hover over an actor/entity in the game it highlights in the dev tools!

 - [ ] System JS info?